nicklockwood/iVersion/README.txt

 http://php.net/manual/en/function.file-get-contents.php

-Example Project
+Example Projects
 ---------------

-When you build and run the example project for the first time, it will show an alert saying that a new version is available.
+When you build and run the basic Mac or iPhone example project for the first time, it will show an alert saying that a new version is available.
 This is because it has downloaded the remote versions.plist file and determined that the latest version is newer than the currently running app.

 Quit the app, go into the iVersion-Info.plist file and edit the bundle version to 1.2.
 Now rebuild the app.